 Most nursing homes are staffed by compassionate employees who make every effort to provide their residents with high-quality care.
 Nonetheless, mistreatment and neglect are rampant issues in thousands of homes across America, with the National Center on Elder Abuse estimating that as many as one in 10 seniors have been abused.
 In 2012, non-profit journalism organization ProPublica investigated data from the U.S. Centers for Medicare and Medicaid Services to uncover the top 10 most common violations that take place in American nursing homes.
-If your elderly parent or grandparent suffered an injury due to one of these violations, it may be possible for your family to recover compensation for nursing home abuse.
+If your elderly parent or grandparent suffered an injury due to one of these violations, it may be possible for your family to recover compensation for nursing home abuse with the legal assistance of a PA nursing home law firm.

 #1: Nursing Home Accident Hazards Cause Slip and Fall Injuries

-According to ProPublica and the U.S. Centers for Medicare and Medicaid, hazardous physical conditions were the number one most common violation in nursing homes throughout the country.
+According to ProPublica and the U.S. Centers for Medicare and Medicaid, hazardous physical conditions were the number one most common violation in nursing homes throughout the country, as a nursing home lawyer in Philadelphia, PA knows.
 Accident hazards accounted for 17,331 out of 265,000 recorded violations, or about 6.5%.
 Some common examples of hazards one might (but shouldn’t) find in nursing homes include:

 - Broken support rails and banisters